 City of Boulder Open Space & Mountain Parks

-Natural Selections is the city’s ongoing series of free educational programs on wildlife, ecology, local history and children’s programs.
-All events are open to everyone, but please leave dogs home.
-For upcoming events, see www.naturehikes.org.
-303-441-3440.
+Natural Selections is the citys ongoing series of free educational programs on wildlife, ecology, local history and childrens programs.
+Check for updates about fall programs at naturehikes.org.

 Colorado Mountain Club

-CMC offers thousands of activity options, including adventure travel, service projects, and classes/seminars that cover everything from climbing, skiing and avalanche preparedness to wild plants, birds and geology.
-Many programs are at the American Mountaineering Center, 710 10th St., Golden, but some are at the Boulder office in Table Mesa.
-303-554-7688; www. cmc.org.
+CMC offers thousands of activity options, including adventure travel, service projects, and classes and seminar.
+Many programs have temporarily moved online, but there may be some in-person classes later in the fall.
+CMC is at the American Mountaineering Center, 710 10th St., Golden, but some events are held in Boulder. cmc.org.

 Thorne Nature Experience

 Boulder-based Thorne has been connecting youth to nature through hands-on experiences for nearly 60 years.
-Find out about programs at www.thornenature.org.
+Find more programs and events and after-school info at thornenature.org.

-Wild Bear is a nonprofit nature center offering affordable after-school programs, and adult and family workshops.
-It maintains an information center at 20 Lakeview Drive in Nederland, and also has property at Mud Lake. www. wildbear.org.
+Wild Bear is a nonprofit nature center offering affordable kids camps, after-school programs, and adult and family workshops.
+It maintains an information center at 20 Lakeview Drive in Nederland, and also has property at Mud Lake.
+Fall nature-enrichment programs are scheduled with social distancing guidelines. wildbear.org.

 Boulder County Parks & Open Space Senior Hikes

 Although Boulder County Parks & Open Space normally offers hikes especially for seniors on the last Thursday of each month, those events have been canceled until further notice.
 Check bouldercountyopenspace.org periodically to see if hikes will resume in the fall.